Amy Studt: History

-Studt was born in Hammersmith, London.
-Growing up in Bournemouth, Dorset, she started teaching herself piano, guitar and learning the oboe.
-Studt's father is a violinist and a conductor who has worked with artists including Roy Orbison, Shirley Bassey and The Beatles (either touring or recording) and has featured in several films, while her mother is a pianist.
+Studt was born in London.
+Growing up in Bournemouth, Dorset, she started having lessons on the piano, guitar and learning the oboe.
+Studt's father is a violinist and a conductor who has worked with artists including Roy Robinson, Shirley Bassey and The Beatles (either touring or recording) and has featured in several films, while her mother is a pianist.

-In the 1800s, the Studt family brought to the UK (from Denmark) one of the first steam-run travelling funfairs, The Studt Funfair, which included music, rides, a freak show, and a circus with lion tamers; they were, and still are, a highly regarded showmen family.
-Amy's father Richard started playing violin at the age of four, and later rejected the family's funfair business to choose a life of music, meeting Amy's mother Delia at The Royal Academy of Music and going on to lead The London Symphony Orchestra.
+In the 1800s, the Studt family brought to the United Kingdom (from Denmark) one of the first steam-run travelling funfairs, The Studt Funfair, which included music, rides, a freak show, and a circus with lion tamers; they were, and still are, a highly regarded showmen family.
+They were of German and Danish extraction.
+Amy's father Richard started playing violin at the age of four, and later rejected the family's funfair business to choose a life of music, meeting Amy's mother Delia at Southampton University and going on to lead the London Symphony Orchestra.

-Amy struggled with depression, self-harm and being bullied during her teenage years, struggling at school; she attended six different schools before dropping out entirely, at the age of 15, to pursue her music.
+Amy struggled with depression, self-harm and being bullied during her teenage years, struggling at school; she attended five different schools before dropping out entirely, at the age of 15, to pursue her music.
 Her depression led to being diagnosed with chronic fatigue syndrome.
 At the age of 13, Amy attended Bryanston School, Dorset on a 50% music scholarship by which time Studt had written 42 songs.
 Her father suggested she record some in a local studio and, she laid them all down live to tape.
 She gave or sold the finished CD to various friends, with one reaching Simon Fuller (manager of Annie Lennox, the Spice Girls and Amy Winehouse among others) who signed her that same year to both his own 19 Management and to Sony BMG Publishing.